 For a list of currently integrated sensors, see Supported Sensors and Inputs.
 If you require another sensor, or wish to use your own, the Falcon has an I2C input and 2 x Analogue 0-30V inputs for sensors.

 Analogue SensorsAnalogue sensors simply work by outputting a voltage based on the sensor value.
 For example it might output between 2-10V.
 For a temp sensor 2V might represent 10°C and 10V = 150°C. So then we can work out the scaling and know what voltage corresponds to what temperate.
 The Falcon simply reads the voltage, and we do the conversion on the server easily.
 So any analogue sensor will work with the Falcon, without any integration.
 We generally only need to consider how we will power the sensor.
-If we are running off battery power alone, we can only power the sensor by connecting it to the 3V3 output on the Eagle - which will be turned on to power the sensor when we need to take a reading.
+If we are running off battery power alone, we can only power the sensor by connecting it to the 3V3 output on the Falcon - which will be turned on to power the sensor when we need to take a reading.
 If your sensor requires a higher voltage it will need to be powered externally - or consider using the Eagle.

 I2C is simply a low level communication interface.
 Each new sensor generally needs to be integrated in FW.
 Sensors should be able to be powered by 3.3V ideally - so that it can be connected directly to the Falcon for power rather than externally powered.
 Speak to us about integration into device FW - fees may apply.